bkraeling/bkraeling.github.io/_posts/2016-08-22-turning-30-what-i-learned.md

 ### Be nice

 I've never considered myself a mean guy or anything, but I'm constantly impressed at how a little bit of cordiality can improve someone's situation.
-The girl I'm marrying might be the best person I know at being constantly nice to strangers, and it makes going through life that much less stressful.
+The girl I'm marrying might be the best person I know at being consistently nice to strangers, and it makes going through life that much less stressful.

 ### Work > Talk